-- Flavorings or Seasonings: Avoid using the same seasonings on everything.
+- Flavorings or Seasonings: Avoid using the same seasonings to provide flavor.
 Do not put lemon or vanilla in everything if they will be served on the same plate.
 The flavors should be complementary like rich with lean, spicy with bland, smoky (salt) with sweet, sweet with sour (acid), sweet with spicy.